 FOLDING HARD TOP

-The McLaren has more curves than a supermodel and skin as scintillating as one.
-Massive air intakes define the MP4's sides, while even the vertical-opening doors are a work of design magic.
+For hard-core car enthusiasts the McLaren MP4-12C has more curves covered by more scintillating skin than a supermodel.
+Massive air intakes adorn the MP4's sides, while even the vertical-opening doors are works of design magic.
 Up front, long and trapezoidal headlights are reminiscent of Ferraris, and the rear boasts high-mounted exhausts that howl from above, not below, the bumper.
-The McLaren's mid-mounted V8 heart, meanwhile, is displayed under a panel of glass for all to see.
+The McLaren's mid-mounted V8, meanwhile, is displayed under a panel of glass for all to see.
 Spider models have a 2-piece retractable hardtop and dual-purpose tonneau that protects the retracted roof or, with the roof up, covers a small cargo space.

-The McLaren can be taken to even higher heights with carbon-ceramic brakes (nearly $14,000 alone), power-adjustable seats, parking sensors, custom interior trims including Alcantara, an upgraded audio system with satellite navigation, and exterior bits that include carbon-fiber engine panels.
+The McLaren MP4-12C options include carbon-ceramic brakes (nearly $14,000 alone), power-adjustable seats, parking sensors, custom interior trims including Alcantara, an upgraded audio system with satellite navigation and exterior bits that include carbon-fiber engine panels.
 An upgraded exhaust system that's lighter and louder than the standard one can be had for even more aural pleasure.
 A "Stealth Pack" doesn't make the car invisible, but rather finishes the rear airbrake and exhaust pipe in a polished metallic finish, with the aim of giving the 12C a more aggressive rear.

-The heart of every McLaren MP4-12C is a twin-turbo V8 engine that has now been tuned to make 616 horsepower, 24 more than the previous year (owners of 2012 models are offered a complimentary upgrade).
+The heart of every McLaren MP4-12C for 2014 is a twin-turbo V8 engine that makes 616 horsepower.
 All that power is transferred to the rear wheels via a dual-clutch 7-speed transmission that can shift automatically or manually via F1-style paddle shifters.
 In a car that weighs around 3,000 pounds, all this ferocity makes for a vehicle that can hit a top speed of 207 mph and blast to 60 mph in 3.0 seconds.

 3.8-liter twin-turbo V8